Auction of Rare Books, Autographs & Maps on November 12, 2019

-Engineer-in-chief of Central Park Egbert L. Viele’s The Topography and Hydrology of New York is the most recognizable of all 19th century maps of Manhattan.
-Issued in 1865 at a time of great concern over sanitation in the city, the map was referenced during the construction of the Empire State Building and United Nations Plaza (est. $2,500-3,500).
+Engineer-in-chief of Central Park Egbert Viele’s The Topography and Hydrology of New York is the most recognizable of all 19th century maps of Manhattan.
+Issued in 1865 at a time of great concern over sanitation in the city, the map was referenced during the construction of the Empire State Building and United Nations Plaza.
+Competitive bidding drove the map far over its estimate of $2,500-3,500 to achieve $11,250.

 We Invite You to Auction!

-Consignments are currently being accepted for the November 12, 2019 auction.
+Consignments are currently being accepted for future auctions.
 We invite you to contact us for a complimentary auction evaluation.
 Our specialists are always available to discuss the sale of a single item or an entire collection.